-- 1. At a student's request, the Board of Examiners, having discussed the matter with the examiner in question, may grant exemption from an examination or part thereof, upon stating the grounds for such a decision and on condition that the student: - a. has completed part of a university or higher vocational degree in the Netherlands or abroad that is equivalent in content and level - b. can demonstrate by work experience that they have sufficient knowledge and skills with respect to the course unit in question. - The validity period of exemptions granted for course units or parts thereof is identical to that of examination results.
+- 1. At a student's request, the Board of Examiners, having discussed the matter with the examiner in question, may grant exemption from an examination or part thereof, upon stating the grounds for such a decision and on condition that the student: - a. has completed part of a university or higher vocational degree in the Netherlands or abroad that is equivalent in content and level, or - b. can demonstrate by work experience that they have sufficient knowledge and skills with respect to the course unit in question. - 2.
+The stipulations of Article 3.4 apply to exemptions. - 3.
+The validity period of exemptions granted for course units or parts thereof is identical to that of examination results.